Oxford Tours, Trip & Vacation Packages

-Another major institution is Magdalen College which is situated on an expanse of woodlands, river walks and even has its own deer park.
+Another major institution is Magdalen College, situated on an expanse of woodlands, and river walks and even has its own deer park.
 Founded in 1458, it is Oxford’s wealthiest and most beautiful college with its medieval chapel and 15th Century tower and cloisters.
 Behind the cloisters is the lovely Addison’s Walk which loops around the Water Meadow, a wedge-shaped island in the River Cherwell.
 Notable students here were “Lawrence ‘of Arabia” and Cardinal Wolsey.

 The city has some fine museums.
 The best-known is the Ashmolean Museum, Britain’s oldest public museum.
 It is only surpassed by the British Museum in London.
 It was established in 1683 when Elias Ashmole presented Oxford University with a collection of rare treasures.
 These include a dazzling fresco from the palace of Knossos, artwork from Renaissance Italy and artifacts from Japan.

 The Bodleian Library is a building where at least five kings, dozens of prime ministers and Nobel Prize winners plus Oscar Wilde, C.S.
 Lewis and JRR Tolkien have studied.
 It is a superb specimen of English Gothic architecture and was founded in 1423.
 Visitors are not allowed to enter a magnificently decorated medieval room or peruse the ancient tomes that it contains but can admire it from the adjoining extension.